Best museums in Florence

 But also on display are other instruments and artefacts collected by the Medicis, who had a strong interest in many scientific disciplines.
 It’s an interesting journey through the science of the time… and beyond.

-If you are particularly interested in the science and the history, there is this excellent small group tour of the museum.
+If you are particularly interested in science and history, there is this excellent small group tour of the museum.

 It is closed on 1 January and 25 December.